Timber Creek Campground Overview

 Wildlife is plentiful in Rocky Mountain National Park.
 Mule deer and the majestic Rocky Mountain elk are commonly seen.
 Black bear, coyote, bighorn sheep and moose also inhabit the area, but are less common to see.

-The town of Grand Lake lies just 8 mies outside the parks west entrance.
+The town of Grand Lake lies just 8 miles outside the park's west entrance.
 Dining, shopping, and other recreational activities can be found there.

 Charges & Cancellations